tups/PHP-I18N/README.md

 $ locale -a
 ```

+Make sure to pay attention to the exact syntax of the locale names used by your operating system, especially with hyphens, underscores and suffixes, e.g. `en-US` vs `en_US`.

 If a certain locale is not installed yet, you can add it like the `es-AR` locale in the following example:

 ```bash